Lost-Outpost/sovngarde/GAMEPLAY.md

 ## Balance Changes

-### SimonRim
+### Gameplay Overhauls

-Septiums includes all of [Simon Magus Overhauls (SimonRim)](https://www.nexusmods.com/skyrimspecialedition/users/67410746?tab=user+files).
-SimonRim overhauls various systems in Skyrim in a way that stays true to the original while improving the balance and gameplay, and includes:
+Septiums includes several overhauls to core gameplay system, none of which will make them any more complicated or confusing than you may recognize:

 - [Aetherius](https://www.nexusmods.com/skyrimspecialedition/mods/26686) `2.0.0` - A rework of all race abilities as well as the removal of powers in favor of better passive abilities

-- [Adamant](https://www.nexusmods.com/skyrimspecialedition/mods/30191) `2.0.0` - Overhauls and introduces new perks increasing build diversity
+- :new:  [Ordii Redux](https://www.nexusmods.com/skyrimspecialedition/mods/55200) `2.3.0` - Overhauls and introduces new perks increasing build diversity

+- :new:  [Ordinator](https://www.nexusmods.com/skyrimspecialedition/mods/1137) `2.3.0` - Updated and required by Ordii Redux

 - [Apothecary (Plus Food and Drink)](https://www.nexusmods.com/skyrimspecialedition/mods/52130) `2.0.0` - Rebalances Food and Alchemy

-- [Arena](https://www.nexusmods.com/skyrimspecialedition/mods/33487) `2.0.0` - Tweaks to certain encounter zones to alter the level and balance some world areas

-- [Blade and Blunt](https://www.nexusmods.com/skyrimspecialedition/mods/34549) `2.0.0` - A lightweight combat enhancement which makes combat more engaging
+- :new:  [Valravn](https://www.nexusmods.com/skyrimspecialedition/mods/53869) `2.3.0` - A lightweight combat enhancement which makes combat more engaging

-- [Hand to Hand](https://www.nexusmods.com/skyrimspecialedition/mods/59790) `2.0.0` - Hand to Hand is an addon for Adamant that merges Lockpicking and Pickpocketing into a single skill and adds a new perk tree for Hand to Hand combat.

-- [Manbeast](https://www.nexusmods.com/skyrimspecialedition/mods/44746) `2.0.0` - Rebalance and content addon for werewolves which introduces new perks and abilities
+- :new:  [Growl](https://www.nexusmods.com/skyrimspecialedition/mods/31245) `2.3.0` - Rebalance and content addon for werewolves which introduces new perks and abilities

-- [Mundus](https://www.nexusmods.com/skyrimspecialedition/mods/33411) `2.0.0` - A complete rebalance of all standing stones
+- :new:  [Mundustar](https://www.nexusmods.com/skyrimspecialedition/mods/41674) `2.3.0` - A complete rebalance of all standing stones (Mixes Mundus and Morningstar)

-- [Mysticism](https://www.nexusmods.com/skyrimspecialedition/mods/27839) `2.0.0` - A magic overhaul which fixes balance issues and introduces new spells
+- :new:  [Odin](https://www.nexusmods.com/skyrimspecialedition/mods/46000) `2.3.0` - A magic overhaul which fixes balance issues and introduces new spells

+- :new: [Apocalypse](https://www.nexusmods.com/skyrimspecialedition/mods/1090) `2.3.0` - A magic spell addon with many new and interesting spells

-- [Pilgrim](https://www.nexusmods.com/skyrimspecialedition/mods/54099) `2.0.0` - Rebalance and rework of religion
+- :new: [Wintersun](https://www.nexusmods.com/skyrimspecialedition/mods/22506) `2.3.0` - Rebalance and rework of religion

-- [Scion](https://www.nexusmods.com/skyrimspecialedition/mods/41639) `2.0.0` - Rebalances and improves Vampires with reverse progression
+- :new: [Sacrilege](https://www.nexusmods.com/skyrimspecialedition/mods/42408) `2.3.0` - Rebalances and improves Vampires with reverse progression

-- [Thamaturgy](https://www.nexusmods.com/skyrimspecialedition/mods/57138) `2.0.0` - An enchanting overhaul which fixes some major issues with enchanting balance
+- :new: [Summermyst](https://www.nexusmods.com/skyrimspecialedition/mods/6285) `2.3.0` - Adds many new and interesting enchantments into the world

+- :new: [Thunderchild](https://www.nexusmods.com/skyrimspecialedition/mods/1460) `2.3.0` - Thunderchild enables players to create shout-centric characters, adding 29 new shouts with multiple effects.
+It also rebalances many vanilla shouts.

 ### Other Overhauls

 Septimus includes additional overhauls to promote balance:

 - [Carriage and Ferry Travel Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/8379) `2.0.0` - CFTO introduces new ways to travel around skyrim including new carriage locations and new boats to increase the ease of traveling skyrim in an immersive way.

-- [Forceful Tongue](https://www.nexusmods.com/skyrimspecialedition/mods/36276) `2.0.0` - Forceful tongue rebalances shouts in a manner similar to the above mods by Simon Magus.
-It allows your shouts to scale with your level as well as rebalancing several shouts to be more effective.

 - :new: [Legion - A Bruma Encounter Zone Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/60848) `2.2.0` - Legion is an encounter zone overhaul for Beyond Skyrim: Bruma.
 It is designed in a way which allows players to make judgements based on enemy types.
 Increases the difficulty of dungeons by re-leveling the enemies.